michaelnetbiz/soup-heads/content/privacy/index.md

 5. “COOKIES”

-Cookies are small data files that are placed on users’ devices to monitor how users interact with websites and other online services.
+Cookies are small data files that are placed on users' devices to monitor how users interact with websites and other online services.
 Pixel tags, also called web beacons or single-pixel gifs, tag a graphic on a web page or in an email message that tracks pages viewed or email messages opened.
 Logs are continuous digital records of events and interactions that occur on a website.
 Cookies, pixel tags, and/or logs can be used to identify your IP address, browser type, domain name, and specific web pages through which you click and/or email messages you open.

 There are different types of cookies, and they can be distinguished on the basis of their origin, function, and lifespan.
 Important characteristics of cookies include the following: